michaelschiltz/materialmarkets/japanese_financial_history_timetable.md

    </td>
    <td>1716–1736
    </td>
-   <td>1725: minting of the Kyōhō Ōban ‘large gold plate’ (享保大判)
+   <td>1725: minting of the <em>Kyōhō Ōban</em> 'large gold plate' (享保大判)
    </td>
-   <td>1721: government authorizes individual <em>nakama</em> to become <em>kabunakama</em> 株仲間 (<em>kabu</em> 株 here meaning untradeable "shares"), and to oversee the organization and trade within given fields of specialization.
+   <td>1721: the government authorizes individual <em>nakama</em> to become <em>kabunakama</em> 株仲間 (<em>kabu</em> 株 here meaning untradeable/nontransferable "shares"), and to oversee the organization and trade within given fields of specialization.
 <p>
-1730: the shogunate officially recognizes the Osaka Dōjima Rice Market and sanctions a spot market to trade rice bills and a rice futures market; bakufu supervisors (<em>nengyoji</em> 年行事) are appointed to monitor the market and to collect taxes
+1730: The shogunate officially recognizes the Osaka Dōjima Rice Market and sanctions a spot market for trading rice bills and a rice futures market; bakufu supervisors (<em>nengyōji</em> 年行事) are appointed to monitor the market and collect taxes.
 <p>
 1735: following speculative practices in the rice market and consequent rice riots (so-called <em>uchikowashi</em> 打壊し), the shogunate sets a price floor.
    </td>
-   <td>1722-1730: Kyōhō reforms (享保の改革) include the relaxation of the ‘alternate attendance’ (<em>sankin kōtai</em> 参勤交代) system
+   <td>1722-1730: Kyōhō reforms (享保の改革) include the relaxation of the 'alternate attendance' (<em>sankin kōtai</em> 参勤交代) system.
    </td>
   </tr>
   <tr>